willfarrell/template-npm/docs/CONTRIBUTING.md

   a.
 Or, `Signed-off-by: username <email address>` as the last line of a commit, when a change is made through GitHub
 - Commit is cryptographically signed and can be verified.
 This is automatically enforced GitHub security configuration.
 [GitHub Docs: About commit signature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification)

-## 5. Pull Request (PR)
+## 6. Pull Request (PR)

 Submit a PR to the `develop` branch.
 Keep PR in draft mode until all automated tests are successful.
 Once ready, at least 2 maintainers will review the PR and request changes if necessary.
+Reviewers will be evaluating for secure design principles.

-## 6. Release
+## 7. Release

 If you are a maintainer and want to release a new version, consult the [RELEASE manual](/docs/RELEASE.md).